roguewatt/via-framework/README.md

 `Latest Training Reference Time = Cutoff − Maximum Horizon × 30 minutes`

 This is a special case.
-When labels are issued later or the Forecast Schedule is irregular, completeness must be evaluated using the actual Label Issue Times.
+When labels are issued later or the Forecast Period Mapping is irregular, completeness must be evaluated using the actual Label Issue Times.

 ---